ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/develop/interactivity/remote-data.md

 ```

 [tip type="note"]
-**NOTE –**  `<amp-bind>` does not run on page load -- only in response to explicit user action.
-This makes sure the initial page load is consistently fast across pages regardless of `<amp-bind>` usage.
+**NOTE –**  [`amp-bind`]({{g.doc('/content/amp-dev/documentation/components/reference/amp-bind.md', locale=doc.locale).url.path}}) does not run on page load -- only in response to explicit user action.
+This makes sure the initial page load is consistently fast across pages regardless of [`amp-bind`]({{g.doc('/content/amp-dev/documentation/components/reference/amp-bind.md', locale=doc.locale).url.path}}) usage.
 [/tip]

 ## Variable shirt prices

 Now that we correctly display the available sizes, let's make sure the correct price also displays.

 Our AMPPAREL store is peculiar in that shirt price is specific to both color AND size.
 That means we need a new variable to track the user-selected size.
-Add a new action to our size `<amp-selector>` element:
+Add a new action to our size [`amp-selector`]({{g.doc('/content/amp-dev/documentation/components/reference/amp-selector.md', locale=doc.locale).url.path}}) element:

 ```html
 <!-- When an element is selected, set the `selectedSize` variable to the